 Sprains in dogs have different recovery times.
 Here’s what you can expect as your pet undergoes treatment.

 - Grade I sprains are minor and can heal within weeks.

 - Grade II sprains improve with treatment.
 However, these injuries can take more time to heal, especially if your pet undergoes surgery.

 - Recovery can extend from weeks to months if your dog has a Grade III sprain.

 Ensure a Smooth Recovery from Injury

 A strain or sprain can make your pet inactive for a few weeks.
-It can be hard not knowing what to do especially if you aren’t familiar with how the injuries work and why they happen.
-But as long as you’re aware of the symptoms and treatment options, it’s a big step forward in helping your dog recovery.
+Not knowing what to do can be challenging, especially if you aren't familiar with how the injuries work and why they happen.
+But as long as you know the symptoms and treatment options, it's a big step forward in helping your dog recover.

 Looking to ensure a stress-free recovery for your dog?
-Visit our website today and check out how the Lick Sleeve can help.
+Visit our blog today and check out how the Lick Sleeve can help.